 Ju has been served as the Director of National Taiwan Symphony Orchestra, the Director and the Chairman of the Board of National Chiang Kai-Shek Cultural Center R.O.C.-National Theatre and National Concert Hall (NTCH), the Professor and Chairperson of the Music Department and the Graduate Institute of Arts Administration and Management at the Taipei National University of the Arts (TNUA) .
 In 2009, he was the General Director of the Opening /Closing Ceremony for the World Games 2009 Kaohsiung.
 In 2012, he has been appointed as the National Policy Advisors to the President.

-At present, he is the Artistic Director of Ju Percussion Group, the Chair Professor of Taipei National University of the Arts (TNUA), and the Emeritus Professor of Nation Taiwan University of Arts (NYUA).
+At present, he is the Artistic Director of Ju Percussion Group, Chairman of National Performing Arts Center, Chair Professor of Taipei National University of the Arts (TNUA), and Emeritus Professor of Nation Taiwan University of Arts (NYUA).